 We would hear several songs we've never heard live before, I like that even though I know these songs not will be the musical highlights, but it's exciting to hear new songs, I almost get nervous, that's how excited I am about hearing songs live for the first time.
 Malibu Love Nest is not one of them.
 I have written about this song so many times that there's probably not much more to say, it's a perfect opener, that's a fact, it's the song that defines the album, that defines Luna's sound, makes you happy, when it swivels and swirls in your head, your bones.
 Can't help dancing to.

 Cindy Tastes of Barbecue and Speedbumps are also songs they play regularly.
 “Rendezvous”, Dean says after, “a French word”.
 The audience is just smiling, who wouldn't, who couldn't, at a night like this.
 Nights like these.
 “Rendezvous”, Sean says after a couple of seconds in quiet, he's on Dean's left side just like always, he says it with his most articulated, well spoken French accent.
 It's a meeting, that's what it means, hand in hand, on the edge of the sand.
-The Owl & The Pussycat.
+The Owl and The Pussycat.
 “Allison Andrews came up too see me”, maybe their most beautiful song.

 “Rendezvous”, Sean says after a couple of seconds in quiet, he's on Dean's right side just like always, he says it with his most articulated, well spoken French accent.